Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/object/relationships/parents.rst

 For example, if you have an Armature Object which consists of three bones named "BoneA", "BoneB" and "BoneC" and Cube Mesh Object type called "Cube".
 If you parent the Cube Child Object to the Armature Parent Object the Cube will get three new Vertex Groups created on it called "BoneA", "BoneB" and "BoneC".
 Notice that each Vertex Group is empty.
-(See figure 21).

 .. figure:: /images/editors_3dview_Header-ObjectMenu-Parent-Armature_Deform_With_Empty_Groups-blend.jpg

-   Figure 21 - Cube in Edit Mode showing the three created Vertex Groups after it was parented using Armature Deform With Empty Groups to an Armature with three Bones named BoneA, BoneB and BoneC with the Vertex Group Panel shown.
-All the Vertex Groups are empty.
+   Cube in Edit Mode using Armature Deform with empty groups.

 Bones in an Armature can be generally classified into two different types: